After Just 10 Days On The Job, Scaramucci Is Out As White House Communications Director

-Scaramucci joined the Trump White House on Friday, July 21.
+Scaramucci joined the Trump White House on Friday 21st July.
 Former White House Press Secretary Sean Spicer resigned in protest, because he didn't believe the wealthy New York financier was qualified for the job.
-Less than a week after, Scaramucci went on an expletive-filled rant against then-White House Chief of Staff Reince Priebus during an on-the-record interview with The New Yorker.
+Less than a week later, Scaramucci went on an expletive-filled rant against then-White House Chief of Staff Reince Priebus during an on-the-record interview with The New Yorker.

 Advertisement

-Note: This story was originally published on July 31, 2017 at 2.50pm.
-It has since been updated.